Zamiell/jud6s/README.md

 ## Version History

 * *1.21* - Unreleased
-  * Set the Lamb death animation to 1 frame and the Satan death animation to 10 frames.
+  * Set the the Satan death animation to 30 frames; note that the 3rd phase of the fight will happen a lot quicker now, so be prepared for the stomps.
+  * Set The Lamb death animation to 1 frame.
   * Integrated the "Fogless! v1.1" graphics mod (https://moddingofisaac.com/mod/950/fogless) by Dan into the Jud6s mod.
-This helps eliminate lag on some slower computers and makes the game clearer to see for everyone.
+This helps eliminate lag on slower computers and makes the game clearer to see for everyone.
+  * Integrated a config.ini file (https://steamcommunity.com/app/250900/discussions/0/613941122558099449/) into the Jud6s mod.
+It will only be installed if you install the mod with the provided installer script.
+This file tells the game to disable certain graphical effects, such as the water on Flooded Caves.
+This helps eliminate lag on slower computers and makes the game clearer to see for everyone.
+If you already have a config.ini in your resources directory, then the installer script will not bother copying anything over.
+If you don't like the way that the config.ini makes the game look, simply delete the file from your resources directory.
 * *1.20* - April 11th
   * Removed the More Options mode, since nobody uses it anymore.
   * Reverted the skull change in the Depths/Necropolis bomb puzzle room, as it doesn't actually stop spikes from spawning on Dank Depths.
 If you get spikes spawning on a critical path and you don't have flying, you are pretty much screwed.